Shibi8/Surround_AI_Suqad_2/Classes and their Methods of Example2.md

 The `get_data(self)` is reading `config.yaml` from the input file.

-The library pd reads data from the input file Apple_Data_300.csv and stores it to the dataframe.
+The library pd reads data from the input file Apple_Data_300.csv from the path defined and stores it to the dataframe.